whatthehecker/switch-bot/controller/serial_protocol.md

 - `SL-1,0.5`: Move the left stick all the way to the left horizontally and up halfway.
 - `SR0,0`: Move the left stick to the neutral center position.
 - `HDU`: Start holding down on the D-Pad.
-- `PH`: Press the Home button by holding it down and then releasing it again shortly after.
+- `TH`: Tap the Home button by holding it down and then releasing it again shortly after.